Moondawn

 Moondawn is the sixth album by Klaus Schulze.
 It was originally released in 1976, and in 2005 was the thirteenth Schulze album reissued by Revisited Records.
-Moondawn is Schulze's first album that was performed in a full Berlin School style.
+Moondawn is Schulze's first album that was performed in a full Berlin School style, as well as his first to feature contributions from drummer Harald Grosskopf.

 The 2005 Revisited reissue included the bonus track "Floating Sequence", an alternate version of "Floating".
 A 1995 Manikin Records "Original Master" edition of Moondawn included the bonus track "Supplement" (25:22), which was an alternate version of "Mindphaser".